Soviet housing gets an airy makeover, thanks to Ikea

 —

 Ikea’s Kvartiroteka feature debuted in June 2019, and it brought 2.8 million visitors to Ikea’s site in the first six months.
-Though it’s still building momentum in Russia, Ikea has plans to deploy it in other countries known for their communist-era architecture, like Germany, Poland, and China.
+Though it’s still building momentum in Russia, Ikea has plans to deploy it in other countries known for their communist-era architecture, such as Germany, Poland, and China.

 “Many people couldn’t believe that they could do anything good out of this standard typical planning,” Pontus Erntell, head of Ikea’s Russia business, told Bloomberg Businessweek.
 “The idea was to show that there can be lots of different things to do and to inspire people to do something to change their lives in their homes.”